bchhabra2490/blueskyanalytics/Readme.md

 ## To Run Locally

-- Run `docker-compose up -d` in the root folder.
-It will start `mysql`, `phpmyadmin` and `redis`
-- Run `npm i`
-- Go To data_migration and run `node importData.js` and it will create the tables and import the data.
+- Run `sh setup.sh`.
+Ensure that docker is installed on the system.

-- Go to root folder back and run `npm run dev` and the app will be up on PORT `3000`
+- If Everything goes fine, app will be up on PORT `3000`.
 ## APIs

 - **/countries** - Return all countries